A new model for magnetoreception: Model

-We base our model on a rod-like molecule with the following three properties.
-First, it possesses an excited state singlet to triplet branching ratio dependent on an external magnetic field.
-This phenomenon has been observed in, for example, self-trapped excitons in alkali halides \cite{itoh00} and NV$^{-}$ centres in diamond.~\cite{lai09} Second, we require a charge-separated excited triplet state with a sufficient lifetime to influence the visual process in the retina.
-Sufficiently long triplet lifetimes of a few milliseconds are not uncommon.
-Third, we require a spin level structure that allows the long-lived triplet state to be dephased by a resonant RF field.
-We shall discuss one possibility for this later.
-Further, in Fig.~\ref{fig:Cartoon} we display how these molecules might be arranged in a circular pattern on the surface of the retina.
-This kind of pattern has already been proposed for lutein molecules as a possible explanation of the fact that some people can directly see light polarization (a phenomenon known as Haidinger's brush).~\cite{shute74, bone83} The alignment could come from the known radial orientation of nerve fibres.
-The molecules in our model would be magnetically anisotropic, not unexpected for a rod-shaped molecule.
+We base our model on a compass molecule with the following properties.
+First, it possesses an (optically) excited singlet state that can evolve into a triplet state, dependent on an external magnetic field.
+This phenomenon is well-established in artificial systems, such as for example, self-trapped excitons in alkali halides \cite{itoh00} and NV$^{-}$ centres in diamond \cite{lai09}.
+Second, we require a lower lying meta-stable charge-separated triplet state with a sufficient lifetime to influence the visual process in the retina.
+Sufficiently long triplet lifetimes of a few milliseconds are not uncommon in photo-active molecules \cite{liedvogel07}.
+Third, we require a spin level structure that allows this long-lived triplet state to be dephased by a resonant RF field.
+We shall discuss one possible mechanism for this later.
+Fourth, as in the standard RP model, the molecules should form an ordered structure on the surface of the retina, although some amount of disorder can be tolerated \cite{hill09,lau09,solovyov10}.
+In Fig.~\ref{fig:Cartoon} we display a circular arrangement, but we note the actual pattern in the bird's eye could be different and our mechanism does not rely on any particular pattern.
+However, note that in humans a circular arrangement similar to the one shown in Fig.~\ref{fig:Cartoon} has been proposed for lutein molecules as a possible explanation of the fact that some people can directly see light polarization \cite{shute74, bone83}.
+In this case it has been speculated that the alignment could originate from the known radial orientation of nerve fibres.
+As will become clear shortly, an elongated shape of the radical pair, e.g. brought about by a rod-like compass molecule, will be desirable to obtain a large radical pair electric dipole.